 - You agree that we will not be liable for any loss of registration and use of your domain name, or for interruption of business, or any indirect, special, incidental, or consequential damages of any kind (including lost profits) regardless of the form of action whether in contract, tort (including negligence), or otherwise, even if we have been advised of the possibility of such damages.

-- No oral advice or written information given by Maru Telecoms, its employees, licensors of the like, will create a warranty; nor may you rely on any such information or advice as if it were a warranty.
+- No oral advice or written information given by Maru Africa, its employees, licensors of the like, will create a warranty; nor may you rely on any such information or advice as if it were a warranty.
 The terms of this section will survive any termination of this Agreement.

-- Maru Telecoms will use its best efforts to maintain a full time Internet presence for the Account Holder.
+- Maru Africa will use its best efforts to maintain a full time Internet presence for the Account Holder.
 You hereby acknowledge that the network may, at various time intervals, be down due, but not restricted to, utility interruption, equipment failure, natural disaster, acts of God, or human error.

 - The terms of this Section will survive any termination of this Agreement.